-I’ve laughed in hospital rooms, cried in school parking lots, and whispered prayers over sleeping kids more nights than I can count.
+I have laughed in hospital rooms, cried in school parking lots, and whispered prayers over sleeping kids more nights than I can count.

-The threads of my life—ministry, motherhood, education, neurodiversity, adoption, and advocacy—have woven together a quiet but persistent calling: to hold space for women who are doing their best in the middle of the mess.
+The threads of my life, ministry, motherhood, education, neurodiversity, adoption, and advocacy, have woven together a quiet but persistent calling: to hold space for women who are doing their best in the middle of the mess.
 The ones holding classrooms together.
 Holding families together.
 Holding themselves together.
 Sometimes just barely.

 I started Grace in the Disarray because I needed a space like this too.
 A place where real life is not only acknowledged, but honored.
 Where faith doesn’t need a filter.
 Where women can find both practical tools and soul-deep encouragement.